dividendnerd/dividendnerd.github.io/_posts/2018-07-23-seeking-fire.md

 ---
 layout: post
-title: "Why FIRE?"
+title: Why FIRE?
-date: 2018-07-23 23:14:40 +0200
+date: '2018-07-23 23:14:40 +0200'
 categories: blog fire
 published: true
 ---
-`Why does the Dividend Nerd seeks FIRE?`
+`Why does the Dividend Nerd seek FIRE?`

 It's funny, in writing all this down, over the last years, I did not touch so deep as to why I seek financial independence and have the ability to retire early (see what I did there?).
-The idea came when I started making my own money and was not a student anymore, I was an adult, who lived together with his significant other, for years by the way.
+The idea came when I started earnuing my own money and was not a student anymore, I was an adult, who lived together with his significant other, for years by the way.
 Now I needed responsibilities, I should save up, to buy a house, being able to withstand unforeseen drawbacks, financially and personally.
-But I'd never done that, I was a student, never had financial problems, and suddenly had to figure it out for myself.
+But I'd never done that, I was a student, never had significant financial problems, and suddenly had to figure it out myself.
+It took a while before I knew I wanted FIRE in my life.

 I was the only one with a steady income, so I provided for most of the rent, groceries and the rest, leaving me with little to save.
 At least, that's what I told myself.
 I saved up for holidays and a big expense such as a new laptop, tv and gadgets.
 I always told myself this was because I was paying for my own university degree, that was an investment in myself, the best I could make (I wasn't wrong though) and that the money would come later and there would be no stress.